 - How can you make your games more than just a brain break or some time to get the wiggles out?

-- Where do games fit in my overall lesson plan?
+- Where do games fit in your overall lesson plan?

-- When is the right time to use a game – and when should I teach from the book instead?
+- When is the right time to use a game – and when should you teach from the book instead?

 And that’s beneficial in its own way…

-I want you to make games a core part of how you teach.
+Instead, you can make games a core part of how you teach.

 Do you need a hand when it comes to planning your piano lesson?
 Check out Tim’s 3 keys to an effective lesson plan.